mevdschee/php-crud-api/README.md

 This construct adds a filter requiring "customer_id" to be "12" to every operation (except for "create").
 It also sets the column "customer_id" on "create" to "12" and removes the column from any other write operation.

+NB: You may want to retrieve the customer id from the session (the "$_SESSION" variable).

 #### Reconnect middleware

+You may use the "reconnect" middleware when you have a separate database for each tenant.
+If the tenant has it's own database named "customer_12", then you can use the following handler:

+    'reconnect.databaseHandler' => function () {
+        return 'customer_12';
+    },

+This will make the API reconnect to the database specifying "customer_12" as the database name.
+If you don't want to use the same credentials, then you should also implement the "usernameHandler" and "passwordHandler".

+NB: You may want to retrieve the database name from the session (the "$_SESSION" variable).

 ### Prevent database scraping